 The mission of Middle Tennessee Electric is to provide affordable, reliable, safe electricity, and outstanding member service.
-A key component of that mission is safety, and it’s something MTEMC takes very seriously.
+A key component of that mission is safety, and it’s something MTE takes very seriously.
 With thousands of miles of electric line in four counties, we make it a priority to educate the communities we serve about power line safety.

 Frequently Asked Questions about Safety

 Immediately contact MTEMC & stay at least 30 feet away from the downed power lines.
 Never touch fallen lines

 Under normal conditions, underground transformers are safe to be around but it is not a good habit to play around because the transformer could have a problem that could create an unsafe condition.

 Move over to the left lane if you can.
 If not, slow down & proceed through the work zone with caution.